Pragyanshu-rai/Pragyanshu-rai/README.md

 I like to design, develop applications and solve challenges.
 I am always ready to learn from others and help others.
 I believe Learning is like an adventure in which you are sure to get the treasure.
 I like to code in python, java, c++, javascript, and c.
-The feeling of joy that comes after developing and application is something that makes my day.
+The feeling of joy that comes after developing an application is something that makes my day.
 But every time I complete a project, it motivates me to start a new one.

 This year, I want to contribute more to open source projects and help the community that has always helped me.